synonymdev/slashtags/packages/rpc/README.md

 # Slashtags Core

-> Core implementation of Slashtags protocol in JS
+> JsonRPC on top of Hyperswarm's secret-stream